EvanBeal/EnchilADAs/index.md

 Considering the white ethnicity and the fraction ready made meals, the positive correlation can be indeed well observed.
 It appears that the fraction of read made meals purchased in Tesco increases the further away from the center of London you go, especially in the South and East suburbs where we can also observe areas with a high percentage of population having a white ethnicity.

-However, to determine if there is a real causality effect and being able to establish whether our ethnicity is really reflected in some of the products categories we purchased, it's really not enough to consider only this correlation study and the visualization.
+However, to determine if there is a real causality effect and being able to establish whether our ethnicity is really reflected in some of the products categories we purchased, it's really not enough to consider only this **correlation** study and the visualization.
+For example, in some cases two features can be highly correlated, but because of the presence of one or more confounders, no causal link can be established.
+A confounder can be described as a variable that influences the two features for which we are interested to dermine a causality link, causing a spurious association misleading the analysis.
-A more complex study should be performed considering other socio-economic factors that may also be correlated with the categories of products bought in Tesco.
+Therefore, a more complex study should be performed, accounting for those factors and which will be this time a **causality** study.

 ## Causality analysis
-To do so, we had to reunite the information of the different ethnicities into one feature representing the ethnicity diversity of the area.
-The same has to be done with the items bought to Tesco resulting to a feature of diversity of food purchase.
+To get a first sense on wether a causality link will exist between some ethnicities and specific food products categories, we first decided to explore whether a causal link exists between two features representative of the diversity of the areas in terms of:
+1. ethnicity
+2. food products categories purchased

+Besides those two features, it's important to consider this time other socio-economic factors.
+Those ones may also be correlated with the ethnicities and the categories of products bought in Tesco acting therefore as potential confounders in the causality effect we aim to observe.

 ### Which factors may also be linked to the diversity of food purchase?
 Many factors in addition to the appartenance to a specific ethnic group may be linked in fact to your food habits.
 We can mention for instance, your age, your salary, whether or not you have a job or whether or not you are in good health.
 These factors have to be considered in our study to not draw causal links that may have been explained in fact by one of those factors.

-### How richness, employment rate and the average age of the area are linked to diversity of food consumption and ethnicity?
+Let's explore how some of those factors are linked to diversity of ethnicity and food purchases before considering all those potential confounders in the causality analysis.

+### Richness, employment rate or age: real confounders?

+To get an idea of the effect of those different features on food purchase diversity (the richness feature being the median income per household of the area), we can analyze the results obtained with a linear regression analysis.
+This technique allows to observe the linear relationship between the features, as well as how precisely the food purchase diversity values can be predicted using one or a combination of features.

+This is what is represented with the following.
+It allows to observe the results of a linear regression between the food purchase diversity and the selected features.
+The scatter plot allows to get a first sense on how well the given features can predict this diversity feature and the bar plot allows to assess statistically the results observed with the coefficient of determination of the model.
+This value is equal to one if a perfect linear relationship exists between the features.

 #### Linear Regression
 {% include reg_plot.html %}

+By testing the different combinations of features we can observe that the food purchase diversity is best predicted when using all the different features considered.
+Looking at the features individually, it can be seen that the median income feature allows to obtain the best prediction results, followed by the ethnicity diversity feature.
+This is interesting as it suggests that the diversity of ethnicity is a feature with a great linear relationship with the food purchase diversity but not the greatest relationship.
+That's why we need to consider those additional socio-economic factors to not conduct misleading interpretations of the results observed.

+Now that we have observed that a linear relationship exists between the food purchase diversity and median income, employment rate, age and ethnicity diversity, let's look at how those features interact together.
+With the following plot you can indeed see for example if the population of the richest areas of London will tend to buy products from many different food categories and if the inhabitants represent many different ethnicities or not.

 #### How those features are linked together
 {% include rich_employ_age_hit_hethn.html %}

+Really interesting results can be visualized with the richness feature.
+Indeed, it appears that the different categories of areas in term of median income per household are quite similarly distributed into the two diversity features.
+Recalling that a confounder is a variable that influences the two features for which we aim to identify a causality link, causing a wrong association, this is exactly what we observe with the richness feature, which explain why it's of great importance to consider those confounders into the causality analysis.

+### Causality between ethnicities diversity and food categories purchased diversity
+To remove the effect of the confounders and establish a causality link between features, we have used a method called Generalized Propensity Score matching.

+{% include corr_caus_rank.html %}

 ### Causality of ethnicities with food categories purchased in Tesco
-{% include corr_caus_rank.html %}

 {% include caus_bar_plot_all_items.html %}

 {% include caus_bar_plot_all_eth.html %}